This article contains everything you need to know about stainless steel 304 and 304L as well as their use.

 Stainless steel grade 304 is an austenite stainless steel that is the most widely used and versatile of the various grades of stainless steel.

-The forms of stainless steel 304 are delivered to stainless steel manufacturers in plates, tubes, bars, billets, blooms, and slabs.
-The different forms align with the manufacturing method a producer requires.
+Stainless steel 304 is delivered to stainless steel manufacturers in the form of plates, tubes, bars, billets, coils, strips, and sheets, which are forms that align with the manufacturing method a producer requires.

 The differences between the various grades of stainless are noticeable in their chemical makeup.
 Stainless steel 304 has a high chromium content at 18%, which is unlike stainless steel grade 316 that has a chromium content of 16%.